 An example is putting on a safety harness correctly and connecting it, via an

 energy-absorbing lanyard, to a suitable anchor point

-The step-by-step diagram below should be used alongside the other recommendations in this guide.
+The step-by-step diagram (see our helpful Decision Tool post) below should be used alongside the other recommendations in this guide.
 You do not always need to implement every measure, of course.